particle-iot/docs/src/content/reference/firmware.md

 {{#unless core}}
 ## CAN (CANbus)

-The Photon supports communicating with CAN devices via the CAN bus.
+The Photon and Electron support communicating with CAN devices via the CAN bus.

 ```
 CANChannel can(CAN_D1_D2);